mathiasverraes/15yearsddd/manuscript/Scott-Millett/essay.md

  * Simplify the problem.
 Change business process to make software dev easy
  * You can get to simple problem by immersing yourself in the problem domain
  * Writing software is expensive

+ ### The Jurassic Park Principle

- * Jurassic Park - Just because you can doesn't mean you should
+ * Just because you can doesn't mean you should
  * Curiosity and a genuine desire to learn about a problem space is vital to produce good solutions and meaningful software.
 In that you can produce elegant and beautiful software but if it provides no value or misses the point then it is utterly useless

 ## Don’t focus on requirements collaborate on viable solutions